eugenividal/Data_Analysis_and_Statistical_Inference_using_R/README.md

 The histogram does not show perfect symmetry, but its shape is close to normal distribution.

-However, to be more certain, there are various formal hypothesis tests to check normality that can be used.
-The one that we will perform here is the **Shapiro-Wilk test**, which takes account of the expected values, but also the correlations between the order statistics (Taylor 2017, 85).
+However, to be more certain, various formal hypothesis tests to check normality can be used.
+The one that we will use here is the **Shapiro-Wilk test**, which takes account of the expected values, but also the correlations between the order statistics (Taylor 2017, 85).

 These are the hypothesis:

 *H*<sub>0</sub> : *d**a**t**a* *c**o**m**e* *f**r**o**m* *a* *n**o**r**m**a**l* *d**i**s**t**r**i**b**u**t**i**o**n*   *v**s*.   *H*<sub>1</sub> : *d**a**t**a* *d**o* *n**o**t* *c**o**m**e* *f**r**o**m* *a* *n**o**r**m**a**l* *d**i**s**t**r**i**b**u**t**i**o**n*

-We perform Shapiro-Wilk test of normality using the command `shapiro.test(x)` in **R**.
+To perform the test we use the command `shapiro.test(x)` in **R**.

 The results are W = 0.98537 and p-value = 0.7681.